RBVI/ChimeraX/src/bundles/map/src/map.rst

  * :func:`~.volume_tile` - make a single-plane volume from tiled slices of another volume
  * :func:`~.volume_unbend` - unbend a map near a path formed by markers/links or atoms/bonds
  * :func:`~.volume_unroll` - unroll a cylindrical slab into a flat slab
- * :func:`~.volume_zone` - show the full extent of a map previously limited to a zone with volume zone
+ * :func:`~.volume_unzone` - show the full extent of a map previously limited to a zone with volume zone
  * :func:`~.volume_zone` - limit the display to a zone around specified atoms, or make a new map with values of zero at grid points within or beyond the zone

 Volume